 Why is Sabertrio always sold out?
 Are you guys closing?

 That could not be any further from the truth.
 We are very much in full operation however due to demand exceeding our current capacity, we can only accept new orders at specific dates in a year.
 This is to ensure that we do NOT take in more than we could possibly handle, which no doubt would lead to a compromise of quality and service.

 For updates on when we will be taking in new orders, do follow us on Facebook or Instagram where we post regularly weekly updates.

-To begin, you will need to place an order for a saber hilt of your choice that has custom acid etch selected as its finish.
-Once done, we will reach out to you via email to discuss the etching designs that you want.
-We do NOT have any pre-designed templates to provide however there are plenty of examples of our previous work that can be found on our Instagram page.
+You will need to place an order for the saber hilt of your choice in Custom Acid Etch finish.
+Once done, we will be contacting you via email to discuss the etching design that you want.
+We do NOT have any pre-designed templates to provide however examples of our previous works can be viewed on our Instagram page.

 Can I request for the saber hilt to be finished in a unique way?

 At Sabertrio, we always love to be as accommodating as we can.
 The best would be for you to drop us a message and share with us what you have in mind.
 If it is possible to be done, you can be assured that we will do it for you.

 Can I order a saber without the Covertec Wheel?

 Unfortunately, that will not be possible simply because our chassis system uses the Covertec Wheel’s screw to align itself inside the hilt.
 However, there is a work around; the Covertec Wheel can be replaced with the provided spare retention screw to achieve a flushed external surface area.
 Always ensure that the chassis is fully removed from the saber before tightening the screw to minimize the risk of stripping the threads.

 How long does it take to fully charge the battery?